Maarten Heisen: Biography

 In 2006 he won the bronze medal during the 60 metres at the Dutch Indoor Championships in Ghent, but apart from that no notable results were achieved.
 Also in 2007 he did not perform at his best, although he did manage to beat his personal best at the 100 metres to 10.49.
 Unexpectedly because of his results in the past two years his start in 2008 was very successful.
 Heisen qualified himself for the World Indoor Championships in Valencia due to a 6.66 at the 60 metres indoor during an international race in Luxembourg.
 In Valencia he achieved 6.77 to reach the semi-final in which his 6.71 was not enough to qualify for the final and ended up in 16th position overall.

-Heisen made his way into the Dutch 4 x 100 metres relay team together with team mates Caimin Douglas, Patrick van Luijk, Guus Hoogmoed, Gregory Sedoc and Virgil Spier.
+Heisen made his way into the Dutch 4 x 100 metres relay team together with teammates Caimin Douglas, Patrick van Luijk, Guus Hoogmoed, Gregory Sedoc and Virgil Spier.
 Their aim was to qualify for the 2008 Summer Olympics and initially they finished in 17th position during the qualification process while only the first 16 teams would qualify.
 Due to the cancellation of the Australian team they were allowed to start in Beijing.
 In their qualification heat Heisen, Hoogmoed, Van Luijk and Douglas placed third in behind Trinidad and Tobago and Japan, but in front of Brazil.
 Their time of 38.87 was the fifth fastest out of all sixteen participating nations in the first round and they qualified for the final.
 In the final, the second baton change between Hoogmoed and Van Luijk failed, resulting in a slow time.
 They still finished the race to place seventh, before the disqualified Chinese team.